Model order reduction of parametric dynamical systems by slice sampling tensor completion: Slice sampling tensor completion

 for the first $C$ and last $D$ indices of $\bPhi$, respectively.
 Then, given the data

 we seek a completing tensor $\widetilde{\bPhi}$ solving \eqref{CProblem} or \eqref{CProblem2} with $\Omega=\Omega_{C}\otimes\widetilde{\Omega}_D$.

-Examining the definition of the set of indices \eqref{eqn:omegafp}--\eqref{eqn:omegap}, we observe that the term \emph{slice sampling} refers to the setup where the first $C$ modes of $ \bPhi $ are fully sampled, while the last $D$ modes are only partially sampled.
+Examining the definition of the index sets \eqref{eqn:omegafp}--\eqref{eqn:omegap}, we observe that the term \emph{slice sampling} refers to the setup in which the first $C$ modes of $ \bPhi $, the space--time modes of the snapshot tensor, are fully sampled, while the last $D$ modes are only partially sampled.
 In other words, we learn the tensor $ \bPhi $ through $C$-dimensional slices.
 This distinguishes the slice sampling completion problem considered here from conventional low-rank tensor completion settings, in which none of the tensor modes are fully sampled.

 Given that the two index sets \eqref{eqn:omegafp} of entries of $ \bPhi $ are sampled differently, slice sampling tensor completion is a two-stage process.
 First, orthonormal bases for the low-dimensional subspaces of the fully sampled modes are computed.
 Second, TT-completion is performed component-wise in the subspaces computed in the first stage.
 Finally, the completed tensor $ \widetilde{\bPhi} $ can be assembled, or one may use the reduced bases and component-wise TT-completions from the first two stages to operate on $ \widetilde{\bPhi} $ without assembling it explicitly.